ehamberg/typeclassopedia-md/typeclassopedia.md

 ## GHC 7.6 changes

-GHC 7.6 reinstated the old `mdo`{.haskell} syntax, so the example at the start of this section can be written
+GHC 7.6 reinstated the old `mdo` syntax, so the example at the start of this section can be written

 ```haskell
 mdo { x <- foo